 A good trading platform will always have the best rates and fees when it comes to cryptocurrency trading.
 In the “Changelly vs Shapeshift” discussion, this isn’t an exception.

-There are a lot of websites, companies and crypto trading platforms that offer their users “the best trading fees around”, yet when you actually go through the process of trading, you see that the fees leave something to be desired.
+There are a lot of websites, companies and crypto trading platforms that offer their users “the best trading fees around”, yet when you go through the process of trading, you see that the fees leave something to be desired.

 Reputable and trustworthy cryptocurrency trading sites present their fees up-front – they make it clear on their home pages just how much and when are they going to charge you per transaction.
 Do keep in mind that this also means that these sites don’t withhold any hidden fees from their customers and are completely transparent throughout the process of the transaction (you’ll see why this matters a bit later on in the Changelly vs Shapeshift review).